Poojan-ml/Learning_from_data/README.md

-# This includes all of my Python solutions for Homework-4 of the CALTECH MOOC Learning from data.
+# This includes all of my Python solutions for Homework-4 of the Caltech MOOC Learning from data by Professor Yaser Abu Mostafa.